-Like a tiger.
+Just like a tiger.
 A 1% or 2% fee sounds miniscule, but compared to a 5% return, we’re looking at a reduction in your investment returns of 20% to 40%.
 If portfolio returns in a given year are only 2%, you are looking at a reduction in return of 50% to 100%!
-In a multimillion dollar portfolio, that is huge.
+In a multimillion-dollar portfolio, that is huge.

 Understand that I chose to look at a tithe because that was specifically requested.
 Additionally, I realize there are different ways to calculate a tithe, but I had to choose one.

 Of course, the mathematics would not change one iota if you choose to give your money to a dog shelter or curling club.
 Comments are welcome, but please refrain from making comments for, against, or agnostic to religion.
 There are other sites for those debates.
 This is a personal finance site.